gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/02-frontmatter.md

 You can reference metadata defined in one page's front matter from any other page in your site.

 See [Jekyll's front matter documentation](https://jekyllrb.com/docs/front-matter/) to learn more.

+See [the Liquid template language reference](https://shopify.github.io/liquid/) to learn how to add logic to your documentation using metadata.

 To learn more about your Jekyll theme's specific front matter options, see your theme's documentation.